The Linq: Imperial Palace (1979–2012)

 During the 1980s, the resort served as the starting and finishing location of the annual Imperial Palace Antique Auto Run.
 In 1985, the parking garage was expanded to include more than 1,000 additional parking spaces, becoming one of the largest parking facilities in Las Vegas.
 In December 1985, the foundation was laid for a 560-room hotel addition, which was completed in 1986, bringing the room count total to 2,100.
 The Imperial Palace became the seventh largest hotel in the world, and had more than 2,200 employees.
 The casino was expanded by 15000 sqft, and convention facilities were increased from 25000 sqft to 30000 sqft.
 A final hotel tower, standing 19 stories with 547 rooms, was completed in July 1987, bringing the total to 2,637 rooms.
 The tower was the former location of the resort's pool.

 The Imperial Palace won several awards for its hiring of disabled people.
 Twice in the late 1980s, the Governor's Committee for the Handicapped named the Imperial Palace as "Employer of the Year".
 A few years later, the President's Committee on Employment of People with Disabilities named the Imperial Palace "National Employer of the Year".
 The resort subsequently offered listening devices in its showroom for hearing-impaired audience members.

 A three-phase expansion began in August 1987 and concluded in July 1989.
 The three-phase expansion included the addition of a new Olympic-size swimming pool, a heated spa, and a poolside bar.
 The final phase of the expansion – including a race & sportsbook, and fitness center – extended the resort to the sidewalk along Las Vegas Boulevard.
-The sportsbook was completed in September 1989, and a drive-through option was created in 1991, making the Imperial Palace the first casino in Las Vegas to offer such a feature.
-The drive-through sportsbook, located on Koval Lane behind the hotel, became popular among customers.
+The sportsbook was completed in September 1989, and a drive-through option was created in 1991.
+Located on Koval Lane behind the hotel, the drive-through became popular among customers.
 During the 1990s, the sportsbook also gained a reputation for posting more futures and proposition wagers than any other Las Vegas sportsbook.